 - different price points

-Temperature monitoring can also be combined with other sensor readings¶
+Temperature monitoring can also be combined with data from other sensors:

 - tilt detection (accelerometer)

 - position/location (from 2m to 1km+ precision - Sigfox/WiFi tracking)

 Please contact us to find the best solution for you if you want to combine sensors!

 - 1.Accelerometer/MCU with a precision of 2°C-3°C. We call this ambient temperature.